 - Guaranteed Pricing.
-If you don’t complete your return in one sitting, TaxACT guarantees that you remain locked into the advertised price for your plan at the moment you created your account – even if you did so in January and let your account sit until April.
-This is useful if TaxACT decides to raise its prices partway through tax season.
+If you don’t complete your return in one sitting, TaxAct’s Price Lock Guarantee guarantees that you remain locked into the advertised price for your plan at the moment you created your account – even if you did so in January and let your account sit until April.
+This is useful if TaxAct decides to raise its prices partway through tax season.
 Within a few minutes of creating my account, I received this email outlining exactly what I’d be paying for this year’s return.

 1. Very Affordable at All Levels of Service

-Its better-known competitors charge double or triple that amount for similar levels of service.
-TurboTax’s highest-price federal plan is $79.99, while H&R Block at Home’s is $44.95.
-The most you can expect to pay for state taxes at TaxACT is $14.99, compared to $36.99 at TurboTax.
+By contrast, some of TaxAct’s better-known competitors charge double or triple what TaxAct Premium costs for similar levels of service.
+TurboTax’s highest-priced federal plan is $104.99, while H&R Block’s is $74.99.
+The most you can expect to pay for state taxes at TaxAct is $19.99, compared to $39.99 for individuals and small businesses at TurboTax.

-5. Price Guarantee Is Useful If You Don’t Finish Filing Right Away
+4. Price Lock Guarantee Is Useful If You Don’t Finish Filing Right Away

-Many online tax filing services, including TurboTax and H&R Block at Home, don’t offer price lock guarantees.
+Many online tax filing services, including TurboTax and H&R Block, don’t offer price lock guarantees.
 If they raise prices before you finish your return, you could be stuck paying the higher price.